United States v. Zubaydah

 United States v.
 Zubaydah, 595 U.S. ___ (2022), was a United States Supreme Court case related to the state secrets privilege.
+Abu Zubaydah, an alleged Al Qaeda operative, was tortured by two Central Intelligence Agency (CIA) contractors in a black site in Poland.
+He sought testimony from these contractors in 2017, but the federal government blocked the request, arguing that any information about the black sites was classified.
+In a 7–2 vote, the Supreme Court ruled against Zubaydah.

 Background

 Abu Zubaydah was captured by the United States in Pakistan in 2002 and has been alleged to be a member of Al Qaeda.
 While in custody he had been transferred to multiple sites, including several black sites operated by the Central Intelligence Agency (CIA), before he was transferred indefinitely to the Guantanamo Bay detention camp by 2003.
-While the information on these sites was classified, activities at one site in Poland became public knowledge after Zubaydah and his counsel requested an investigation in 2010 from Polish official officials into his treatment while at a black site in Poland.
+While the information on these sites was classified, activities at one site in Poland became public knowledge after Zubaydah and his counsel requested an investigation in 2010 from Polish officials into his treatment while at a black site in Poland.
 The report found that Zubaydah had been subjected to waterboarding and other forms of torture at the black site under direction of two CIA contractors.

 Zubaydah sought disclosures from the two contractors in 2017 through federal courts to testify to their role in his detention.
 The CIA objected, claiming that any information regarding the black site was classified and could not be disclosed, even if the responses that Zubaydah sought did not reveal anything about the site's location.
 Zubaydah countered that the site's general location in Poland had already been revealed to the public through other means.
 He prevailed in the district court and a panel of the United States Court of Appeals for the Ninth Circuit affirmed, over Judge Ronald M. Gould's dissent.
 Judge Daniel Bress, joined by 11 colleagues, dissented from the denial of rehearing en banc.